 6.7 String Termination [CJM]

-This vulnerability is not applicable, Python strings are immutable objects whose length can be queried with built-in functions therefore Python does not permit accesses past the end, or beginning, of a string.
+This vulnerability is not applicable, as Python does not use null terminated strings.
+Python strings are immutable objects whose length can be queried with built-in functions therefore Python does not permit accesses past the end, or beginning, of a string.

 a = '12345'